 The biggest issue at hand though is known as the hierarchy problem, or why gravity and the weak nuclear force act so differently.
-The weak force is nearly 10^32 times stronger and works on the atomic scale, something that gravity doesn’t (very well).
-W and Z bosons are weak force carriers that move through the Higgs field, an energy layer that gives particles mass, but it is unclear why movement through this doesn’t give Z or W more mass courtesy of quantum fluctuations and therefore weakens the weak force (Wolchover).
+The weak force is nearly 10^32 times stronger and works on the atomic scale, on which gravity doesn’t work very well on.
+W and Z bosons are weak force carriers that move through the Higgs field, an energy layer that gives particles mass.
+It is unclear, however, why movement through the Higgs field doesn’t give Z or W more mass courtesy of quantum fluctuations and therefore weakens the weak force (Wolchover).

 Several theories attempt to address these conundrums.
 One of which is string theory, an amazing work of mathematics that could describe our entire reality – and beyond.
 However, a big problem of string theory is that it is nearly impossible to test, and some of the experimental items have come up negative.
 For example, string theory predicts new particles, which are not only beyond the reach of the LHC, but quantum mechanics predicts that we would have seen them by now anyway courtesy of virtual particles created by them and interacting with normal matter.
 But SUSY could save the idea of the new particles.
 And these particles, known as superpartners, would cause the formation of the virtual particles to be difficult if not impossible, thus saving the idea (Lykken 37).